Create the WebLogic Deploy Tooling model

 • Archive file – An optional ZIP file that contains any file artifacts that need to exist in the domain, for example, a WAR file that contains the binaries for a Web application.

-WKTUI provides tooling to make it easy for you to create and edit a WDT model.
-This image shows the Model page, Design View tab that allows visual editing of a model using WebLogic Remote Console screens.
+WKT UI provides tooling to make it easy for you to create and edit a WDT model.
+This image shows the Design View tab of the Model page.
+It allows visual editing of a model.

 Model Design View

-The following image shows the Model page, Code View tab that lets you directly edit each of the three different file types that make up the model.
+The following image shows the Code View tab of the Model page.
+It lets you directly edit each of the three different file types that make up the model.
 In the center of the screen, you’ll find the YAML editor for the model file.
 On the right, you’ll find the variables file editor and the archive file editor.
 At this point, all the sections are blank.

 Model Code View

-WKTUI also supports discovering an existing domain to extract the model for that domain.
+WKT UI also supports discovering an existing domain to extract the model for that domain.
 It accomplishes this by using the WDT Discover Domain tool.
-To use this functionality, you use the File menu, Add Model submenu.
-The two menu items are:
+To use this functionality, go to File > Add Model and choose either:

 • Discover Model (offline) – With this option, WDT reads the domain directory from the local file system to extract the model files.